1971–72 Australian region cyclone season: Severe Tropical Cyclone Althea

-Tropical Cyclone Althea was a Category 4 cyclone when it hit the coast some 50 km north of Magnetic Island and Townsville in North Queensland on December 24, 1971.
+Tropical Cyclone Althea was a Category 4 cyclone when it hit the coast some 50 km north of Magnetic Island and Townsville in North Queensland on 24 December.
 Althea produced peak gust wind speeds between 123 and 145 miles per hour (197 and 233 km/h).
 Three people died and property damage was estimated at A$115 million loss (1990 value).
 On Magnetic Island 90% of the houses were damaged or destroyed.
 In Townsville houses were lifted from their foundations and most trees stripped of foliage.
 Althea was also notable at the time, as it had struck a major city.

-Although there was a dangerous storm surge associated with TC Althea (between 2.8 and 3.6 metres) little flooding occurred because the cyclone made landfall on a low tide.
+Although there was a dangerous storm surge associated with Tropical Cyclone Althea (between 2.8 and 3.6 metres) little flooding occurred because the cyclone made landfall on a low tide.
 However, the combination of storm surge and wave action demolished The Strand sea wall and houses in low-lying areas were inundated with up to 0.6 metres of water.